Fontana di Pantaneto

 La Fontana di Pantaneto, now known as the Fontana del Leocorno is a public monumental fountain located on Via Pantaneto in Siena, region of Tuscany, Italy.
 The fountain is located across from Via Pantaneto #19.

 History

+The fountain is part of the Bottini of Siena water system, medieval underground aqueducts.
+It is supplied by the extension of the Bottino maestro di Fonte Gaia to the Fonte Gaia.
+It is the fountain of the Leocorno Contrada.

-The first fountain at the site was built in 1457 using funds from the Comune of the city.
+The first fountain at the site was built in 1452 or 1457 using funds from the Comune of the city.
 The first fountain was merely an unceremonious niche in the wall with a basin.
 In the niche a sculpted head of an old lady, called the vecchia di Pantaneto was placed.

-In 1807, the aristocrat Vinceslao Malavolti, after refurbishing his nearby Palazzo Sozzini, commissioned the architect Agostino Belli to embellish the fountain, and he drew up a Neoclassic-style project with doric columns, central basin and a statuary group with Neptune surrounded by four tritons, sculpted by Antonio Zini.
-But staining and leaching of the marble led to degradation of this pompous tableaux, and by 1866, a new fountain was commissioned from the engineer Girolamo Tarducci.
+In 1807, the aristocrat Vinceslao Malavolti, after refurbishing his nearby Palazzo Sozzini, commissioned the architect Agostino Belli to embellish the fountain.
+Agostino drew up a Neoclassic-style project with doric columns, central basin and a statuary group with Neptune surrounded by four tritons.
+The sculpture was completed by Antonio Zini.
+The staining and leaching of the marble led to degradation of this pompous tableaux, and by 1866, a new fountain was commissioned from the engineer Girolamo Tarducci.
 The engineer dismissed artistry, and reformulated the fountain as a basic functional public water source.